genekindberg/MIDAS_Nowcaster/README.md

 Currently set up to nowcast US consumption using monthly PCE data, non-farm payrolls, and real retail sales.
 Other indicators or a different target variable (such as GDP) can be easily switched by changing the FRED code.

+A "hobby" nowcasting website using a modified version of this code for each component of US GDP is available at www.usnowcast.net.
+It is not fully maintained and runs on data available from FRED only.